BrianZenhom/BrianZenhom/README.md

 **`Digital Craftsman (Developer/Designer)`**

 Building my version of user-friendly experiences and committed to improving my skills through continuous learning.
-Been a graphic designer for 9+ years, for the past year i've been diving deep into software developing.
+Been a graphic designer for 9+ years.
+2+ years web developing.

 ---